amazon-ion/ion-docs/cookbook.md

 that imports the shared symbol table.
 (Note that, in addition, any symbols written but not included in the shared symbol table will be declared in the symbol table that begins the stream.)

 #### Reading

-Because the value stream written using the shared symbol table does not contain the symbol mappings, a reader of the stream needs to access the shared symbol table using an [`IonCatalog`][8].
-The `IonCatalog` interface may be implemented by applications to provide customized shared symbol table retrieval logic, such as retrieval from an external source.
+Because the value stream written using the shared symbol table does not contain the symbol mappings, a reader of the stream needs to access the shared symbol table using a catalog.

+##### Java

+The [`IonCatalog`][8] interface may be implemented by applications to provide customized shared symbol table retrieval logic, such as retrieval from an external source.

 ion-java includes an implementation of `IonCatalog` called [`SimpleCatalog`][9], which stores shared symbol tables in memory and will be used here for